Down the white waters of Ifshana River we were

 To return to the world seemed unnatural,

-Life is a perilous dance between illusion and reality.
+Life is an enigmatic dance between illusion and reality.